A Level Drama & Theatre Studies

 Full-time

-For those who want to develop their practical and theoretical understanding of drama.
-The course will also enable you to develop higher level communication skills.
+If you want to develop your practical and theoretical understanding of drama, this course offers a range of learning opportunities, as well as helping you develop higher level communication skills.

 Units include: